-In the initial years, KMPUD anticipates that there will be relatively limited data gathered through these metrics.
-However, as the data collection history becomes more robust, KMPUD will be able to identify areas of its operations and service territory that are disproportionately impacted.
-KMPUD will then evaluate potential improvements to the plan.
+KMPUD reviews these metrics to identify areas of its operations and service territory that are disproportionately impacted by outages, ignitions, or level 1 safety hazards.
+KMPUD will then evaluate potential improvements to the plan or additional mitigation measures to address any such disproportionately affected areas.